 While it's definitely possible to get enough zinc on a vegan diet, it can be trickier.
 If you are concerned about your zinc intake because of slow wound healing, hair loss, or low energy, you may want to get your levels tested.
 If you do supplement, start small – with 15 mg or less.

 Mary Ruth's has a liquid zinc that makes it easier to control dosage.
 Be aware that too much zinc (especially on an empty stomach) can make you nauseous – I made this mistake early on by taking a 50mg dosage which was much too high for me.
 (Another reason it's a great idea to get a blood test before adding supplements like these.)

 While supplement needs will vary person to person, I wanted to put this list together because I am often asked which vitamins and supplements I take or recommend.
-This list (minus the protein powder, which I just take as needed) includes the essentials of what I personally take every day – or most days, as I'm not perfect!
+This list includes the most common products I personally take when needed!